 $65 member/$65 non-member

-Do you love the idea of gifting a handmade item to a loved one (or yourself!) for the holidays?
+Do you love the idea of gifting a handmade item to a loved one (or yourself!) for Mother’s Day, graduation, or a birthday?
 But, seriously, who has the time for that?!?

 Well, now you do!